rdylina/rdylina/README.md

 > A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty. -Winston Churchill

 ### About Me
 - Computer Engineering at Cal Poly, Construction Management at Cuesta, Business Admin with concentration in Finance at CSU Stanislaus, MBA in progress at CSU Stanislaus.
-Currently working in real estate financial and real estate development with a passion in programming. 💻🏡
+Currently working in real estate finance and real estate development with a passion in programming. 💻🏡
 - Two Dogs 🐕‍🦺🐕‍🦺

 ### My Projects/Skills